2014 pro-Russian unrest in Ukraine: Media portrayal

 Russian and Ukrainian sources differed greatly in the way they portrayed the pro-Russian demonstrators.
 Militants who took over government buildings in the Donetsk Oblast were consistently labeled as "separatists" and "terrorists" by the Ukrainian government and the western media, whilst Russian media and officials referred to the protesters as "supporters of federalization".
-Russian media and the militants themselves referred to the Ukrainian transitional government in Kyiv as the "Bandera junta" (in reference to the Ukrainian nationalist Stepan Bandera) and also as "nationalist" and, as "fascist".
+Russian media and the militants themselves referred to the Ukrainian transitional government in Kyiv as "nationalist" and as "fascist".
+Russian news broadcasts also featured claims of foreign involvement on the side of the Ukrainian government.
 In the Ukrainian media, the derogatory term "Colorado beetle" was used for the pro-Russian demonstrators and militants, in reference to the Ribbon of St George they wore.
 Starting in the Russian media, the wave of unrest came to be referred to in Russia and Russian controlled parts of Ukraine as the "Russian Spring", a reference to both the Prague Spring of 1968 and the Arab Spring of 2010–2011.